omnius45467/geekwise-alexa-course/src/app/markdown/day_6/day_6.md

 5. Let's create a couple different options for the users.

-6. Let's test it with out devices.
+6. Let's test it out, without the echo.

+7. Let's move it into the skill.

+8. Let's try it out.

-7. How can we improve this?
+8. How can we improve this?